KrispyNoodles/KrispyNoodles/docs/Joey’s Microsoft Azure Fundamentals (AZ-900) Cheatsheet.md

 * Private cloud: Provides greater control for the company and its IT department but comes with greater costs.
 A private cloud however may be hosted from your on site datacenter or hosted in a dedicated datacenter offsite by a third party.
 * Public cloud: A built, controlled and maintained by a third-party cloud provider.
 Anyone that wants to purchase cloud services can access and use resources
-* Hybrid coud: Uses both public and private cloud in an interconnected environment.
+* Hybrid cloud: Uses both public and private cloud in an interconnected environment.

+Azure Reservations vs Azure Reserved Instances

+* Azure Reservations: A commitment to use a specific Azure resource at a fixed capacity for a set period of time.
+In exchange, you receive a discount on your hourly billing.
+You can apply reservations to Azure Virtual Machines, Azure Databases, Azure Storage, and Azure Backup.
+* Azure Reserved Instances: A commitment to reserve a subset of Azure virtual machines (VMs) for a set period of time.
+In exchange, you receive a discount on your VM costs.
+One or three year term available only.

+Azure Reserved Instances is only for VMs while Azure Reservations can be used for other services.
+Another difference is that Reservations come with priority access to capacity, while Reserved Instances don't unless you buy capacity reservation.